-In fact, I had 2 different types of fondant clouds on that cake, one on top of the cake in 3D form, and the other type is the 2D ones I have on this page.
-And off course, there is a separate tutorial for the 3D fondant clouds, you can read all about how I made them here:
+In fact, I had 2 different types of fondant clouds on that cake.
+One on top of the cake in 3D form, and the other type is the 2D ones I have on this page.
+And off course, there is a separate tutorial for the 3D fondant clouds.
+And you can read all about how I made them here.

-Fondant - I used white Satin Ice fondant.
-No need to tint it as clouds are white and there is also no need to add any CMC or tylose to strengthen it.
+- Fondant - I used white Satin Ice fondant.
+No need to tint it as clouds are white.
+There is also no need to add any CMC or tylose to strengthen it.

 And this was how I made and assembled the clouds on the rainbow birthday cake:

-I started off by pinching out fondant pieces in random sizes (using marbles size as a guide, I had some pieces smaller and some pieces larger, but overall, they were all within such range).
+- I started off by pinching out fondant pieces in random sizes.
+Using marbles size as a guide, I had some pieces smaller and some pieces larger.
+Overall, they were all within such range.

-Once the first row of the fondant clouds were completed, I moved on to add more at the base of the rainbow.
+- Once the first row of the fondant clouds was completed, I moved on to add more at the base of the rainbow.

-I used shortening to attach these flatted fondant pieces and in arranging them in a cluster, I pushed them as close to one another as possible with one of two smallest fondant balls overlapping the rest.
+- I used shortening to attach these flatted fondant pieces.
+In arranging them in a cluster, I pushed them as close to one another as possible with one of two smallest fondant balls overlapping the rest.